-The Department of Public Works constantly monitors traffic on arterial streets and at intersections.
+The Division of Public Works constantly monitors traffic on arterial streets and at intersections.
 The priority of various CIP projects is adjusted according to this changing traffic information. important, on a six year rotating schedule, each mile of County road receives an appropriate maintenance treatment based on its condition.
-The CIP also continues an aggressive replacement program for The County bridges with posted weight limits. continues to support efforts to obtain State project funding to address other issues identified in the 2040 plan, such as the freeway system and crossings over the floodway.
+The CIP also continues an aggressive replacement program for bridges with posted weight limits.
+The County continues to support efforts to obtain State project funding to address other issues identified in the 2040 plan, such as the freeway system and crossings over the floodway.
 For example, beginning in 2016, Sedgwick County committed to providing the local match to KDOT funding for the first phase of a \$116 million dollar project to replace the I-235 and Kellogg (US-54) Interchange, an antiquated and dangerous highway structure.

 With this support and careful planning, the County expects to continue to achieve significant progress in the maintenance and upgrade of its bridge infrastructure.
 As the biannual bridge inspection process identifies functionally obsolete or structurally deficient structures, Public Works staff prioritizes them and programs them in the CIP for replacement as funding allows.
-Currently, 52 (8.7 percent) of Sedgwick County's bridges are structurally deficient.
+Currently, 52 (8.6 percent) of Sedgwick County's bridges structurally deficient.
 This is similar to the current rate for the entire nation (8.9 percent) and Kansas (8.5 percent).
-The 26 bridges planned for this CIP should help address the issue.
+The 29 bridges planned for this CIP should help address the issue.

-Planned 2019-2023 CIP Bridge Construction
+Planned 2020-2024 CIP Bridge Construction

 Year Number Planned

-2019 4

 2020 5

-2021 6
+2021 7

 2022 6

+2023 6

-2023 5
+2024 5

-Total 26
+Total 29